projectara/greybus-spec/source/hardware_model.rst

 A :ref:`Module <glossary-module>` may attach to one or more Interface Blocks on a Slot in the Frame.
-Exactly one of these Interface Blocks is the "Primary Interface" to the Module; signalling on this interface may be used to physically eject the Module from the Frame.
+Exactly one of these Interface Blocks is the "Primary Interface" to the Module; signaling on this interface may be used to physically eject the Module from the Frame.
 All other Interface Blocks attached to the Module, if any, are "Secondary Interfaces": they may communicate via Greybus to the AP and the SVC,